Reputable COVID-19 Information Resources and Services

 - Johns Hopkins Coronavirus Resource Center

-- The New York State Department of Health is keeping track of cases in the state and has a hotline to call for testing.
+- The New York State Department of Health has an information page with updates on executive orders.
 New York State Senator Alessandra Biaggi is also keeping an updated news page.

 - Senior Benefits Counseling wiki page from the Westchester Library System.